-WHEREAS the City adopted the most current state building codes on July 1, 2016, which establish minimum requirements for the construction, installation, alteration, and change of use/occupancy for any building or structure, and
+The City of Tacoma adopted the most current state building codes on July 1, 2016.
+These code requirements establish minimum requirements for the construction, installation, alteration, and change of use/occupancy for any building or structure.
+Permitting in compliance to these adopted codes is performed by Planning and Development Services.